 Determining Proper Circuit Label Rating and Fire Hazard Prevention

 One of the critical aspects of fire hazard prevention in solar installations is selecting the proper circuit label rating.
 The circuit label rating is essential for determining the maximum current that a specific circuit can safely carry.
-An improperly rated label may result in the circuit carrying more current than it's designed for, causing excessive heat generation and potentially leading to a fire.
+Get the label wrong, and the circuit might end up carrying way more current than it was ever built for.
+That extra load doesn’t just disappear—it turns into heat.
+Too much of it, and suddenly you’re looking at melted insulation, fried equipment, maybe even a fire.

 Best Practices in Solar Power Capacity Planning